Contraband (American Civil War): Development of other Contraband Camps

 Contraband camps developed around many Union-held forts and encampments.
 In 1863, after the Emancipation Proclamation and authorization of black military units, thousands of free black people began to enlist in the United States Colored Troops.
 The Army allowed their families to take refuge at contraband camps.
 The black troops ultimately comprised nearly ten percent of all the troops in the Union Army.

 By the end of the war, more than one hundred contraband camps had been developed in the South.
 Many were assisted by missionary teachers recruited from the North by the American Missionary Association and other groups who, together with free blacks and freedmen, agreed that education of the formerly enslaved people was of the highest priority.
 The teachers often wrote about the desire of freed people, both adults and children, for education.

+Enslaved individuals often used the proximity to Union armies as a chance to escape, as seen in the letter of Floridian Jacob Rand, of the 3rd Florida Infantry Regiment to his colonel, William S. Dilworth, over an incident involving his battalion commander, Major Benjamin B. Sample.

+For whatever reason, Major Sample received no recorded disciplinary actions and he continued his service to the confederate cause.
+Their arrival at union lines in Tennessee confirms their status of contraband.
+Actions such as these, though rare from southerns, were made possible via the closeness of Union armies.
+Slaves used the chaos of battle and invasion to make it to the union camps, often helping in support roles such as cleaning or cooking.

+A unique view of a temporary contraband camp, in this case located in the town square of Opelousas, Louisiana from April to May 10, 1863, appears in a report submitted to Louisiana's Confederate governor Henry W. Allen and published 1865.
+The account was written by a Confederate officer from St. Landry Parish, most likely Gen. John G. Pratt: